rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

 It’s always nice to have applications log to standard output (stdout) and standard error (stderr), because in the cloud-native world, these logs are easy to route and store centrally.
 You can press Control + C to exit the Hello Go application.

-We’re now going to work on running it in a container, so we can get one step closer to running it in Kubernetes!
+We’re now going to work on running it in a container, so we can get one step closer to running it on OpenShift!

 ## Containerize the Hello Go Application

 ### Downloading Build Image
-First we will download an image that will be used for our build.
-Outside of this lab environment, these steps are not required.
+First we will download an image with go language tools for our OpenShift environment.
+Outside of this workshop environment, downloading this image is not required.

 #### Logging in to OpenShift
 First let’s log in to the cluster (login credentials placed in the sheets file under ocp user and ocp password):